HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages HyreCar (HYRE) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed

-SAN FRANCISCO, Aug.
-31, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges HyreCar Inc. ( HYRE) investors with significant losses to submit your losses now.
+SAN FRANCISCO, Sept.
+2, 2021 /PRNewswire/ --Hagens Berman urges HyreCar Inc. (NASDAQ: HYRE) investors with significant losses to submit your losses now.

 Class Period: May 14, 2021 - Aug.
 10, 2021